srinathvrao/WhoIsInIt/README.md

 The best feature about this application is it does not require a phone with a robust GPU.
 You only need a good internet upload speed.

 **Clarifai's Face Embedding model is still in beta.
 It might not be the fastest.**

-<br/>It takes about 1.5 seconds to recognize a face with a 43 Mbps upload speed.
+It takes about 1.5 seconds to recognize a face with a 43 Mbps upload speed.
 <br/>It took me 5.94 seconds because I had a 2.75 Mbps upload speed.
 (I live under a rock :) )

-## All the face data is stored locally, on your phone!!
+#### All the face data - on your phone.
+Nothing is stored on a server.
 Your photo is sent to the Clarifai API to return the face embedding.

-## References have been given at the end.
+**References have been given at the end.**

 Hello, World!         |  I'm Srinath :---------------------------:|:-------------------------: